What are personal injury liens?

 In summary, liens are quite common with personal injury cases.
 It is the obligation of the claimant or the claimant’s attorney to handle any and all such liens.
 These lien issues can become very intricate and complex for the inexperienced.

-If you have any further additional questions pertaining to personal injury law in Massachusetts, I encourage you to contact today the Law Office of Christopher Earley at 617-338-7400 for your free complimentary phone consultation.
+If you have any further additional questions pertaining to personal injury law in Massachusetts, I encourage you to contact today the Earley Law Group Injury Lawyers at 617-444-7777 for your free complimentary phone consultation.
 Keep in mind, these cases have very strict time guidelines that must be followed, and if they are not, a claim can be rendered invalid.